syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Cell.md

 ### Content

-When `wrap-mode` of `e-text-wrap-settings` property set as `Content` then the auto wrap will be enable only for grid content alone.
+When the `wrap-mode` of `e-text-wrap-settings` property is set as `Content` then the auto wrap will be enabled only for Grid content alone.

 The following code example describes the above behavior.